Rebecca Taylor, BS Psychology, BS Occupational Therapy

 Professor of Psychology at Montana State University

-Thirteen years ago Shawna began her business, Special Learning 1-ON-1, which has expanded to service children, adolescents, and a few adults with a wide variety of special needs.
+Shawna is owner and operator of Special Learning 1-ON-1, which has expanded to service children, adolescents, and a few adults with a wide variety of special needs since early 2000.

 Shawna was trained by five of the top researchers in the field of Autism and is recognized as a behavioral/autism specialist in the state of Montana.
 As her expertise has become more widely known, she has been asked to share this knowledge at many conferences for state and local organizations and several school districts across the state.